-Some parts of OTP has had limited VxWorks support, such as erl\interface.
-This support was removed in OTP 23.
-This limited support was formally deprecated as of OTP 22.
+Some parts of OTP has had limited VxWorks support, such as for example erl_interface.
+This support will be removed as of OTP 23.
+This limited support was formally deprecated as of OTP 22

-Legacy parts of erl\interface
+Legacy parts of erl_interface

-The old legacy erl\interface library (functions with prefix erl\) was removed in OTP 23.
-These parts of erl\interface has been informally deprecated for a very long time, and was formally deprecated in OTP 22.
-You typically want to replace the usage of the erl\interface library with the use of the ei library which also is part of the erl\interface application.
+The old legacy erl_interface library (functions with prefix erl) will be removed as of OTP 23.
+These parts of erl_interface has been informally deprecated for a very long time, and was formally deprecated in OTP 22.
+You typically want to replace the usage of the erl_interface library with the use of the ei library which also is part of the erl_interface application.